valueflows/valueflows/mkdocs/docs/specification/uml.md

 #### om2:Unit

 It is very helpful for interoperaability that the same units of measure are used as networks communicate.
-OM2 has a long list of recommended Units.
+OM2 has a long list of recommended Units, extracted [here](https://lab.allmende.io/valueflows/valueflows/-/blob/master/units/units-en-useful.csv).

 ### Flows in motion: Recipe

-This set of Knowledge Layer entities together make a recipe for a ResourceSpecification.
+This set of Knowledge Layer entities together make a recipe for creating a Resource conforming to this ResourceSpecification.
 It can be used to automate generating a plan in the Plan Layer, since they follow the same basic input-process-output graph pattern.
 The recipe model will probably be made more complete in the future, to support forking, versioning, and variants.
 It currently supports multiple recipes for the same ResourceSpecification.
 More info at [Recipes concepts](../concepts/recipes.md)

 #### vf:RecipeResource